AnGyeonheal/EC-ghan-416/lab/LAB#5_Timer_PWM/docs/LAB_PWM_report_21900416_GyeonhealAn.md

 }
 ```

-If update interrupt flag is recognized, first 2 sec, duty is 0.75 which is 25% output speed.
+If update interrupt flag is recognized, first 0~2 sec, duty is 0.25(initial value) which is 25% output speed.

-After 2 sec, duty becomes 0.25 which is 75% output speed and clear the timer flag
+After 2 sec(2 ~ 4 sec), duty becomes 0.75 which is 75% output speed and clear the count and timer flag

 ```c
 void EXTI15_10_IRQHandler(void) {